Dabronzo/DJFlamingo/README.md

 # DJ Flamingo Gig Manager

-Flaming manager is a web application that was developed to be a useful tool for small artists and producers of the night life business.
-The application is currently set to handle a singe agency/producer and its artists, but with a possible extension in the future.
-There are two types of users, one is the admin or the super-user, that is the agency producer that is responsible for arrange the events from the venues and set to one of the DJs using the application.
-The admin also can set the event as confirmed or as a proposal waiting for the confirmation from the designed DJ.
-The other type of user is the DJ, that can access the information of all its events, accept and refuse it as well.
-The events are displayed on the DJ main page in order from the sooner to later.
+Flamingo manager is a web application that was developed to be an useful tool for small artists and producers of the night life business.
+Currently, the application is set to handle a single agency/producer and its artists, with a possible extension in the future.
+There are two types of users: one is the admin (the super-user), who is the agency producer, responsible for arranging the events and picking one of the Dj's using the application.
+Additionally, admin can set the event to be confirmed or as a proposal, waiting for the designated Dj’s confirmation.
+The other type of user is the DJ, who can access the information about all of their events in addition to accepting and refusing the gigs.
+The events are displayed on the DJ main page chronologically.

+# Table of Content

+1.[]

 # Technology Used
 ### Languages